rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating.md

 ---
+layout: post
-Title: Speed Dating and Revealed Preferences
+title:  "Speed Dating and Revealed Preferences"
-Slug: speed-dating-and-revealed-preferences
-Date: 2018-06-30 12:00
-Category: posts
+date:   2018-07-13 12:00 +1000
-Tags: statistics, R, data analysis, classification
+categories: statistics R data classification
-Author: Ryan Cushen
-Summary: A discussion of revealed preferences and prediction using logistic regression.
 ---

 *In this post, the classification technique of logistic regression is explored, alongside a discussion of revealed preferences.
 This is done using a dataset on speed dating, generated experimentally as part of a paper by two professors at Columbia University.*